arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 Follow these steps:

 1. Ensure your device is connected using a working data USB cable.
-2. Do a bootloader reset <!-- TODO -->
+Connect your board with a data USB cable, not a charging-only cable.
+1. Disconnect and reconnect your board to reset its power.
+1. Check for any system notifications that may prompt you to grant USB device permissions, and allow them if they appear.
+1. Confirm the cable is working by testing it with another device or trying a different cable.
+1. Connect the board directly to your computer instead of through a USB hub.
+1. If the board is still not detected, try a different USB port on your computer.
+1. Press the `RESET` button twice to put it into Bootloader mode.
+On the Opta, the button is located in a small hole, similar to those on a router, so you'll need a pointed object.
+On the PMC, it's a standard button that you can press directly.

 ---